sustrik/libdill/man/crlf_attach_mem.md

 # DESCRIPTION

-CRLF is a message-based protocol that delimits messages usign CR+LF byte sequence (0x0D 0x0A).
-In other words, it's a protocol to send text messages separated by newlines.
-The protocol has no initial handshake.
-Terminal handshake is accomplished by each peer sending an empty line.
+CRLF is a message-based protocol that delimits messages usign CR+LF bytesequence (0x0D 0x0A).
+In other words, it's a protocol to send textmessages separated by newlines.
+The protocol has no initial handshake.Terminal handshake is accomplished by each peer sending an empty line.

-This function instantiates CRLF protocol on top of the underlying protocol.
+This function instantiates CRLF protocol on top of the underlyingprotocol.

-This function allows to avoid one dynamic memory allocation by storing the object in user-supplied memory.
-Unless you are hyper-optimizing use **crlf_attach** instead.
+This function allows to avoid one dynamic memory allocation bystoring the object in user-supplied memory.
+Unless you arehyper-optimizing use **crlf_attach** instead.

 **s**: Handle of the underlying socket.
 It must be a bytestream protocol.